How big of a deal are project requirements?

 In recent years, there has been a move to lighter requirements documentation and more collaboration, particularly for agile projects.
-I’m all for that, but I’m not for zero documentation.
-When we document, we think and we analyze.
+There are benefits to documenting.
+As we document, we think and we analyze.
 It is also helpful to have a light version of documentation for reference as people extend the features and functions in future projects.

 Business requirements are typically defined as goals in the project charter.
 User requirements are often captured in a use case or user story format.
-The detailed software requirements are documented in a software requirements specification (SRS) or in a requirements management tool.
+The detailed software requirements are often documented and captured in a requirements management tool.

 Finally, we talk about requirements validation, how to ensure that the project requirements are correct, free of defects/bugs, and meets the needs of the users.
 Conduct validation meetings to review the requirements with a cross-functional team such as the BAs, developers, and testers.

 Once the team has reached agreement on the requirements, baseline the requirements with the appropriate sign off process.

 As you’ve read this article, you may have thought—this is a lot of stuff!
 Yes, it is.
 As with all project management processes, scale the requirements management processes to meet the needs of each project.
 Early in your project, think about your approach to requirements and create a simple requirements management plan: